Mimosa Recipe (Champagne Orange Cocktail)

 A champagne orange cocktail (also known as a mimosa) is the best drink for celebrating.
 It's light, fizzy, and always welcome – from brunch to holiday celebrations to showers, this is one cocktail that's a guaranteed crowd-pleaser.

-Making a mimosa is super simple and they're easy to customize to taste with more bubbles or more juice.
+Making this classic mimosa recipe with orange juice and champagne is super simple and easy to customize to taste with more bubbles or juice.
 It's also easy to make a non-alcoholic version so everyone at the party feels included.

-Orange Juice – While fresh-squeezed will turn your mimosa into a real treat, store-bought orange juice works well, too.
+Orange Juice – While fresh squeezed orange juice will turn your mimosa into a real treat, store-bought orange juice tastes great, too.
 Buy the best orange juice that you can, preferably not from concentrate.
 Pulp-free is the best option for mimosas as the pulp will leave your pretty champagne flutes looking messy and unappetizing.

 Sparkling Wine – We like brut the best for mimosas as it's not overly sweet and works well with sweet orange juice.
 But prosecco or cava are good options, especially if you prefer a sweeter cocktail.
 No matter which you go for, don't buy the most expensive bottle.
 But also steer clear of the cheapest bottles.
 You want to choose a sparkling wine that you would enjoy sipping on its own.